-Quoting from the explanatory report which accompanied the convention, the Court found that the determination of habitual residence is not black & white, but is a “question of pure fact, differing in that respect from domicile.”
+Quoting from the explanatory report which accompanied the convention, the Court found that the determination of habitual residence for international child custody purposes is not black & white, but is a “question of pure fact, differing in that respect from domicile.”
 The Court also quoted favorably from court decisions in the United Kingdom, Canada and Australia pointing out that the concept of “habitual residence” is fact-based, not a legal inquiry, and the explanatory report refers to the “family and social environment in which [the child’s] life has developed.

 The Court provided a list of factors for consideration, such as:

 - Age of the child

 - Academic activities